chaoticbrain/chaoticbrain.github.io/_posts/2015-05-09-github_pages.md

 ```

 3 months later...
 (I never said I was in a hurry)
 After forgetting where I was, and finally getting back to it.
-I found [Poole](https://github.com/poole/poole)
+I found [Poole](https://github.com/poole/poole) and [joshualande's post](http://joshualande.com/jekyll-github-pages-poole/)

 #### Step 1: